mozzilab/NM_Radiology_AI/docs/source/phase02/train.rst

 Train
 =================================

-Four models are used as part of the Phase 02 Results Management system, each responsible for one of the tasks listed below.
+Three models are used as part of the Phase 02 Results Management system, each responsible for one of the tasks listed below.

 * determines if there are lung findings, adrenal findings, or no findings
 * if findings are found, determine the relevant portion of the note that made that decision,